cloudfoundry-community/swift-buildpack/README.md

 - `DEVELOPMENT-SNAPSHOT-2016-06-06-a`
 - `DEVELOPMENT-SNAPSHOT-2016-05-03-a`

-If you'd like to use a different version of Swift on Bluemix for your application, in addition to including a `.swift-version` file, you'll also need to add the `-b https://github.com/IBM-Swift/swift-buildpack` parameter to the `cf push` command, as shown below:
+If you'd like to use a different version of Swift (that is not cached) on Bluemix, in addition to including a `.swift-version` file, you'll also need to add the `-b https://github.com/IBM-Swift/swift-buildpack` parameter to the `cf push` command, as shown below:

 ```shell
 cf push -b https://github.com/IBM-Swift/swift-buildpack
 ```

-For a list of the Swift supported versions, check out the [manifest.yml](https://github.com/IBM-Swift/swift-buildpack/blob/bluemix-buildpack/manifest.yml) file.
+For a complete list of the Swift supported versions, check out the [manifest.yml](https://github.com/IBM-Swift/swift-buildpack/blob/bluemix-buildpack/manifest.yml) file.
 Since there are frequent Swift language changes, it's advised that you pin your application to a specific Swift version.
 Once you have tested and migrated your code to a newer version of Swift, you can then update the `.swift-version` file with the appropriate Swift version.

 ### System level libraries